 1Is title insurance required in NJ?

-Title Insurance for Real Estate Purchases in New Jersey is not required by law.
+Title Insurance for Real Estate Purchases in New Jersey is not legally required.
 Still, it is highly recommended.
 A lender always requires a title insurance policy.
 Title Insurance protects both the owner(s), the borrower(s), and Lender if both owner and lender insurance have been purchased.

 2What is the title company responsible for?